This mason jar tissue holder DIY will show you how to create a few decorative styles to use in your home or as pretty handmade gifts.

 You can spray paint it to make the two pieces look more cohesive.

-Decorating the Mason Jar Tissue Holders
+Decorating the Tissue Holders

-Start by painting the center of one side black.
+Start by painting the center of one side black. (see image above)

-Next, cut out a heart or use a sticker, maybe even an initial to mask the black paint.
+Next, cut out a heart or use a sticker, maybe even an initial, to mask the black paint.

 Hold it on the black paint or use a bit of double sided tape and brush white paint over top.

-Tip: If the edges are messy just use a sharpie pen to clean them up.
+Tip: If the edges are messy, just use a Sharpie pen to clean them up.

 The second style is a coastal look with pretty aqua paint and jute wrapped around the top and bottom.

-Using a short bead of hot glue place the jute along the bottom of the jar and slowly keep adding glue and pressing the jute into place.
+Using a short bead of hot glue, place the jute along the bottom of the jar, and slowly keep adding glue and pressing the jute into place.
 Add as much or as little as you like and continue the same on the top.

 This last one has a bright peacock blue color with a burlap ribbon and a flower.
 You could do this with any ribbon you have.

 The flower is made by cutting three flower shapes.
-Two the same size and one slightly smaller.
+Two of the same size and one slightly smaller.

-When placing the tissues inside, I found that rolling them inward with the top tissue in the middle worked best.
+When placing the Kleenex tissues inside, I found that rolling them inward with the top tissue in the middle worked best.

 How to Make Mason Jar Tissue Holders